 In some cases, a capacitor may be used between live or neutral and earth (particularly in the US).
 This is especially common in some older guitar amplifiers, and the capacitor is switched to either mains supply lead to allow the user to select the lowest noise position.
-Since 630V DC (sometimes only 400V DC) capacitors are generally used, these will fail - especially at 220 or 240 volts AC.
+To amplifier service people, these are commonly known as 'death caps', and for a very good reason.
+Since 630V DC (sometimes only 400V DC) capacitors are generally used, they will fail - especially at 220 or 240 volts AC.
 DC capacitors are totally unsuited to continuous AC duty - failure is guaranteed at 230V, and the only unanswered question is when.
 In some cases, a capacitor may be used from both active and neutral to earth.
 This is an extremely dangerous practice, and is illegal in many countries.
 Generally, I do not recommend or condone the use of capacitors from any mains connection to safety or chassis earth.
 Indeed, under some circumstances these caps can cause residual current devices (RCDs - safety switches) to trip.
 The use of any capacitor between mains and the chassis places the user at risk of electric shock if the chassis is not connected to safety earth.

 Unfortunately, the regulators in many countries (Australia and the European Union for example) have decided that the suppression of RF interference is more important than safety.
 Although this may appear an overreaction on my part, I think that this is a deplorable state of affairs.
 It used to be that no power supply was allowed to have a capacitor (of any description) bridging the insulation barrier, but without something there most switchmode supplies fail EMI tests.

-As a result, almost all modern switchmode supplies (including double-insulated) use 'Y'-class (supposedly intrinsically safe) capacitors from active and neutral to the output - which may or may not be earthed.
-These caps are low value, but still cause the output to float at half the mains voltage.
+As a result, almost all modern switchmode supplies (including double-insulated) use 'Y-class' (supposedly intrinsically safe) capacitors from active and neutral to the output - which may or may not be earthed.
+These caps are low value (no more than 5nF), but still cause the output to float at half the mains voltage.
 This practice has already seen the demise of many PC sound card input stages (amongst other things), and will continue to do so.
 The reasons for this are described in Worldwide Ban Looms for External Transformers.

 A few cases of possibly counterfeit Y caps have been reported.
 Rather than intrinsically safe (as required), the fakes are (predictably) intrinsically unsafe.
 No-one knows how or when they will fail, nor what they do when failure occurs ... these tests are used to verify that a Y cap is up to standard, and it's naive to think that the tests will be applied to fakes, simply because if they pass, they're not fakes at all.